 The two main types of bitcoin charts reflect the level of detail that the user wants.
 Some users are looking for simple and easily digested representation of bitcoin price movement.

-Those with a vested interest, such as traders and early adopters understandably, require a comprehensive way of interpreting the change in bitcoin's price, its fundamental influences and potential direction.
+Those with a vested interest, such as traders and early adopters understandably, require a comprehensive way of interpreting the change in bitcoin's price, its fundamental influences, and general market direction.

 Simple price charts

 The simple line bitcoin price chart should be very familiar from school days plotting data on two axes.
 It displays price on the vertical Y axis - Euro, Dollar etc - over time on the horizontal X axis which can be viewed by day, week, month or hour depending on how granular you want to get.

 A simple line chart will default to a linear scale giving equal weight to price change across the entire scale.
 This is a good way of broadly gauging prices.

 These graphs are great for a quick reference, but they lack in detail and don’t quite reflect the (sometimes huge) price disparity throughout marketplaces.
 Alternatively, some aggregators like Coinwarz offer plotted graphs with prices broken down by exchange.